Rakesh-Kumar24/FMCG-SalesAnalysis-Dashboard/README.md

 This Power BI solution consists of **four interactive report pages**, each designed with a specific analytical purpose.
 The images below provide a visual preview of every page in the dashboard.

-> 🔹 Replace the image paths below with the actual GitHub paths after uploading your screenshots.

 ---

 ### 🏠 1.
 Homepage